Samarth-Jagtap/Intelli-Discuss/README.md

 ### 1. General Architecture

-#### User Input: Users enter text messages or posts in the designated input field.
+- **User Input:** Users enter text messages or posts in the designated input field.

-#### LLM Processing: The user's input is processed by the LLM to potentially:
+- **LLM Processing:** The user's input is processed by the LLM to potentially :
   - Enhance the content.
   - Generate creative text formats.
   - Provide informative responses based on the platform's context.

-#### Backend Processing: The user's input is sent to the backend for:
+- **Backend Processing:** The user's input is sent to the backend for:
   - Storing the message or post in a database.
   - Analyzing the content for sentiment or other purposes.
   - Filtering or moderating content if necessary.

-#### Frontend Update:

-The frontend is updated to reflect the user's input or any actions taken on the backend.
+- **Frontend Update:** The frontend is updated to reflect the user's input or any actions taken on the backend.

-#### Generated Response:

-The LLM might generate a response to the user's input, which could be displayed in the frontend.
+- **Generated Response:** The LLM might generate a response to the user's input, which could be displayed in the frontend.
 This response could be informative or creative, depending on the LLM's configuration and the platform's design.

 <figure>
 <img src="images/ChatPDF Architectiure.png" width="100%" align="center"/></a>